 We devote thousands of hours of research to help you get Big Travel with Small Money.
 You support us by signing-up for credit cards through partner links which earn us a commission.
 Here’s our full Advertising Policy.

 Currently, that’s the highest sign-up bonus of any Chase Ultimate Rewards card.
-And it’s also my #1 recommended card for small businesses!
+And it’s also our #1 recommended card for small businesses!

 The sign-up bonus alone is worth $1,000 in travel when you redeem your points through the Chase Ultimate Rewards travel portal.
 And even MORE if you transfer them to airline and hotel partners, like Hyatt, United Airlines, or Singapore Airlines!